 Starting from 0.9 release, QGIS has optional scripting support using Python language.
 We’ve decided for Python as it’s one of the most favourite languages for scripting.
 PyQGIS bindings depend on SIP and PyQt4.
 The reason for using SIP instead of more widely used SWIG is that the whole QGIS code depends on Qt libraries.
 Python bindings for Qt (PyQt) are done also using SIP and this allows seamless integration of PyQGIS with PyQt.

-There are several ways how to use QGIS python bindings, they are covered in detail in the following sections:
+There are several ways how to use Python bindings in QGIS desktop, they are covered in detail in the following sections:

 There is a complete QGIS API reference that documents the classes from the QGIS libraries.
 Pythonic QGIS API is nearly identical to the API in C++.

 A good resource when dealing with plugins is to download some plugins from plugin repository and examine their code.
 Also, the python/plugins/ folder in your QGIS installation contains some plugin that you can use to learn how to develop such plugin and how to perform some of the most common tasks.

 There are two distinct methods to run Python code every time QGIS starts.

 You can run Python code just before QGIS initialization completes by setting the PYQGIS_STARTUP environment variable to the path of an existing Python file.

 This method is something you will probably rarely need, but worth mentioning here because it is one of the several ways to run Python code within QGIS and because this code will run before QGIS initialization is complete.
 This method is very useful for cleaning sys.path, which may have undesireable paths, or for isolating/loading the initial environ without requiring a virt env, e.g. homebrew or MacPorts installs on Mac.

 Every time QGIS starts, the user’s Python home directory (usually: .qgis2/python) is searched for a file named startup.py, if that file exists, it is executed by the embedded Python interpreter.